-If an internal investigation is about to be launched, a company must address a variety of questions in order to make the investigation as efficient and legally robust as possible.
+If an internal investigation is about to be launched, a company must address various questions to make the investigation as efficient and legally robust as possible.
 The success and robustness of an internal investigation largely depend on the decisions taken at the very beginning of the investigation.

-Naturally, the initial questions to be resolved differ if an investigation is not conducted on a voluntary basis but is rather imposed by a regulator.
+Naturally, the initial questions to be resolved differ if an investigation is not conducted on a voluntary basis but is imposed by a regulator.
 The topics discussed here focus on conducting a voluntary investigation.
-If an investigation is imposed by a regulator, the latter will to a large extent dictate the details of the conduct.
+If an investigation is imposed by a regulator, the latter will, to a large extent, dictate the details of the conduct.